Buying a Service in the UK

 When determining whether services are up to standard, the Act considers three main standards that must be met:

-3. Reasonable price to be paid for the service - A consumer must pay a reasonable price for the service, if the contract does not fix a price in the first place.
-If a price is agreed and is exceeded, for instance, if a mechanic estimates a cost of £200 to fix your car, if whilst having the work done, problems arise meaning it ends up costing £2,000, the trader would need to prove this was reasonable.A simple way to do this is looking at what other mechanics may charge in the same situation,
+A consumer must pay a reasonable price for the service, if the contract does not fix a price in the first place.
+If a price is agreed and is exceeded, for instance, if a mechanic estimates a cost of £200 to fix your car, if whilst having the work done, problems arise meaning it ends up costing £2,000, the trader would need to prove this was reasonable.A simple way to do this is looking at what other mechanics may charge in the same situation.

-Reasonableness is a term used often in consumer law and, while it may be difficult to define with absolute certainty, it usually looks at what you or any other average person, would consider reasonable in the same situation.
+This is a term that is often used in consumer law and, while it may be difficult to define with absolute certainty, it usually looks at what you or any other average person, would consider reasonable in the same situation.

 Everything that is said or written by the company is treated as a term of the contract if: